pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 ### ProBas database

 The web portal [ProBas](https://www.probas.umweltbundesamt.de/php/index.php) provides process-oriented basic data from different projects.
-Most emission factors we use for commuting and business trips originate from [TREMOD](https://www.ifeu.de/en/project/uba-tremod-2019/), the Transport emission model (IFEU Heidelberg & UBA, 2019).
-ProBas uses data from the 2010 project, i.e., Version 5 (IFEU Heidelberg & UBA, 2010).
+Most emission factors we use for commuting and business trips originate from [TREMOD](https://www.ifeu.de/en/project/uba-tremod-2019/), the Transport emission model [5].
+ProBas uses data from the 2010 project, i.e., Version 5 [4].
 Emission factors for specific car fuel types, and for heating and electricity come from [GEMIS](http://iinas.org/about-gemis.html) (Globales Emissions-Modell Integrierter
-Systeme), a freely available computer model with an integrated database for lifecycle assessments and CO2 footprints of energy, resource and transport systems (ÖKo-Institut & IINAS, 2021).
+Systeme), a freely available computer model with an integrated database for lifecycle assessments and CO2 footprints of energy, resource and transport systems [7].
 It was developed by the [Öko-Institut](https://www.oeko.de/en/) and then passed to the
 [International Institute for Sustainability Analysis and Strategy](http://iinas.org/news.html) (Internationales Institut für Nachhaltigkeitsanalysen und -strategien - IINAS) in 2012.

 ### Brochure "Umweltfeundlich mobil!"

-The brochure ["Umweltfreundlich mobil!"](https://www.umweltbundesamt.de/en/publikationen/umweltfreundlich-mobil) by the Umweltbundesamt (Federal Environmental Agency) of Germany assesses the environmental impact of different modes of transport (UBA, 2021).
+The brochure ["Umweltfreundlich mobil!"](https://www.umweltbundesamt.de/en/publikationen/umweltfreundlich-mobil) by the Umweltbundesamt (Federal Environmental Agency) of Germany assesses the environmental impact of different modes of transport [8].
 The emission factors for bicycles, pedelecs, and tram were taken from Table 3 on p.
 38 of this brochure.

 ### Greenhouse gas reporting: conversion factors 2020